-Often associated with deformities in the hands and other extremities, rheumatoid arthritis (RA) is a chronic inflammatory autoimmune disorder that requires medical interventions to help alleviate symptoms and prevent joint damage.
+Often associated with deformities in the hands and other extremities, rheumatoid arthritis (RA) is a chronic inflammatory autoimmune disorder that can affect other parts of the body, too, including the skin, lungs, digestive system, and possibly the brain.
+It requires medical interventions to help alleviate symptoms and prevent joint damage.

-While around 1 in 100 people has RA, only some will develop a rash as a part of the disorder.
+Around 1 in 100 people has RA, but only some will develop a rash as a part of the disorder.
 These rashes can form on various parts of the body and may cause pain.
 Fortunately, treatments are available to help alleviate the discomfort, redness, and swelling.

 What is a RA rash?